 Epidemiological research may have its share of liabilities, but one contribution it has made is in demonstrating the strong connections between seemingly disparate diseases as evidenced by the number of patients who share diagnoses with two or more “unrelated” disease processes.

-The following paragraph contains links to all the studies alluded to in the above chart.
-Please note that some of the disease names are links to articles discussing those diseases in further detail.
+Please note that some of the disease names in the following paragraph are links to articles discussing those diseases in further detail.

-To control for confounding variables, researchers often exclude patients with more than one condition from research studies even though they represent the majority of patients.
-Jeste et al made this observation in patients with schizophrenia180 and there's no reason to think it's any different with other patient groups.
+To control for confounding variables, researchers often exclude patients with more than one condition from research studies even though they represent the majority of patients.186) Jeste et al made this observation in patients with schizophrenia187) and there's no reason to think it's any different with other patient groups.

-Medicine has difficulty diagnosing disorders where there is no consistently identified anatomic abnormality or documented metabolic/physiological dysfunction.181
+Medicine has difficulty diagnosing disorders where there is no consistently identified anatomic abnormality or documented metabolic/physiological dysfunction.191)

 What a clinician thinks causes many of the ill-defined chronic diseases may in fact be shaped by available treatment options for that disease.